tobby-t/alx-system_engineering-devops/0x01-shell_permissions/README.md

 A script that sets the permission to the file hello.
 A script that sets the mode of the file hello to this: -rwxr-x-wx.` A script that sets the mode of the file hello the same as olleh’s mode.
+A script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.